 Science World is a non-profit science center located at TELUS World of Science that features many permanent interactive exhibits and displays as well as a rotating series of galleries dedicated to different sciences throughout the year.
 For spring break, Science World hosts its annual Spring Lab event, which invites families to learn about various aspects of scientific research and information through hands-on activities and events.

-Over the last half of March each year, the Vancouver Aquarium hosts daily events in honor of spring break that each adhere to an annual theme, which changes year to year.
+Over the last half of March each year, the Vancouver Aquarium hosts daily events in honor of spring break and each adheres to an annual theme, which changes year to year.
 Guests are invited to join special family programs and shows like "Meet a Penguin," "Shark: A 4D Experience," and the Aquarium Puppet Show that introduce kids of all ages to the fascinating world of aquatic life.
 Admission to this series of annual events is included with admission to the aquarium throughout the second half of the month.

 The University of British Columbia celebrates spring break during the last half of March each year at the on-campus Beaty Biodiversity Museum.
 During the event, join the museum daily at noon for various hands-on activities that introduce students of all ages to the vast biodiversity of British Columbia—and the world.
 Events include the Focus on Colour workshop, Talkative Trees lectures, and Terrific Tectonics demonstrations.
 All events are included with admission to the museum and are available on a drop-in basis.